 - 1. Obscene, foul, or abusive language and gestures. - 2.
-The use of alcohol or tobacco at Sun Prairie High School events. - 3.
+The use of alcohol, tobacco/vaping devices, and other illegal drugs at Sun Prairie High School events. - 3.
 Physical touching of players, coaches, officials, and fellow fans in a threatening way. - 4.
 Rudeness to officials, players, coaches, and fellow fans.